 Tactics used by fraudsters

-- Fraudsters contact IATA customers by email or telephone, seeking payment for products or services, or claiming payments for outstanding amounts due
+- Fraudsters contact IATA customers by e-mail or telephone, seeking payment for products, services, or other outstanding amounts due

-- Often the fraudster will use names similar or identical to that of IATA officials
+- Often the fraudster will use names similar or identical to those of IATA officials

 - Fraudsters send fake IATA invoices bearing the official IATA logo, and staff names.
 However, “new” bank account information is provided